JacKeTUs/universal-pidff/README.md

 Check out Linux Simracing community channel on [Matrix](https://matrix.to/#/#simracing:matrix.org)

 ## What's different between this and native pidff driver?
+> [!NOTE]
+> This driver was upstreamed into kernel from versions 6.12.24+, 6.13.12+, 6.14.3+.
+6.15+ and greater, so with recent kernel there is no functional differences.
+You can install driver from this repo if you want to test some new functions/devices and/or debug something specific.

 That driver allows most DirectDrive wheelbases to initialize and work.
 Most of the DirectDrive wheelbases are basically DirectInput wheels, but with some caveats, which Windows allows, but pidff doesn't.
 In that repository - pidff driver with some changes, which allows most of the DirectDrive wheelbases to work.